-On the 25th August 2012 an archaeological project undertaken by Leicester University, in partnership with the Richard III Society and Leicester city council, began with the aim of discovering whether Richard III's remains still lie buried at the site of the Greyfriars Franciscan Friary, which was lost during for centuries, but was believed to be situated beneath a social services car park, which was located using historic maps.
+On the 25th August 2012 an archaeological project undertaken by Leicester University, in partnership with the Richard III Society and Leicester city council, began with the aim of discovering whether Richard III's remains still lie buried at the site of the Greyfriars Franciscan Friary.
+The friary had been lost for centuries but was believed to be situated beneath a social services car park, which was located using historic maps.Richard III

-The Greyfriars Project, which attracted extraordinary global media attention, unearthed the remains of the medieval church, where Richard is recorded as being buried after his death at the Battle of Bosworth.
+The Greyfriars Project, which attracted extraordinary global media attention, unearthed the remains of the medieval church, where Richard III is recorded as being buried after his death at the Battle of Bosworth.
 Medieval finds from the dig include inlaid floor tiles from the cloister walk of the friary, elements of the stained glass windows of the church and a stone frieze believed to be from its choir stalls.
-They also found paving stones which they believe were part of a garden which belonged to a mayor of Leicester, Robert Herrick, where, historically, it is recorded that there was a memorial to Richard III.
-In the seventeenth century Christopher Wren, father of the architect, recorded seeing a 3 feet high stone pillar in the garden with the inscription: "Here lies the body of Richard III sometime King of England", which post dated reports that the body had been thrown into the River Soar when the friary was disolved under Henry VIII.
+They also found paving stones which are said to form part of a garden which belonged to a mayor of Leicester, Robert Herrick, where, historically, it is recorded that there was a memorial to Richard III.
+In the seventeenth century Christopher Wren, father of the architect recorded seeing a 3 feet high stone pillar in the garden with the inscription: "Here lies the body of Richard III sometime King of England", which post-dated reports that the body had been thrown into the River Soar when the friary was dissolved under Henry VIII.

-During the third week of the dig on the 12th September, 2012, archaeologists announced that human remains have been found in the area of the choir.
+During the third week of the dig on the 12th of September, 2012, archaeologists announced that human remains have been found in the area of the choir.
 Richard Taylor from the University of Leicester commented "What we have uncovered is truly remarkable and today we will be announcing to the world that the search for King Richard III has taken a dramatic new turn."
 Lead archaeologist Richard Buckley said, 'We were very lucky it was a car park, and the remains, at the entrance to the choir, were just under the trench we dug, when there were several buildings at the friary."

-The male skeleton, which was buried in a grave without a coffin underwent an initial examination which revealed spinal abnormalities, it is thought the individual would have had severe scoliosis " an individual form of spinal curvature, which makes his right shoulder visibly higher than his left shoulder."
+The male skeleton, which was buried in a grave without a coffin. underwent an initial examination which revealed spinal abnormalities.
+It is thought the individual would have had severe scoliosis " an individual form of spinal curvature, which makes his right shoulder visibly higher than his left shoulder."
 The skeleton was not a hunchback.

-What was thought to be barbed metal arrowhead was found between vertebrae of the skeleton's upper back, (but on closer examination this turned out to be a Roman nail) and the skull appears to have suffered significant near death trauma "A bladed implement appears to have cleaved part of the rear of the skull".
+What was thought to be a barbed metal arrowhead was found between vertebrae of the skeleton's upper back, (but on closer examination this turned out to be a Roman nail) and the skull appears to have suffered significant near-death trauma.
+A bladed implement appeared to have cleaved part of the rear of the skull.
 The skull injury appears consistent with, although not certainly caused by, an injury received in battle.
 Richard was hacked down at Bosworth after being surrounded by his enemies and one historical account suggests that the blow which finally felled him was so hard that fragments of his helmet were left in his skull.

 DNA tests were conducted, the remains were tested for a match with Canadian born Michael Ibsen, who shares the same mitochondrial DNA with Richard III.
 His mother, Joy Ibsen, traced by John Ashdown-Hill, is a direct descendant in the female line from Richard's elders sister, Anne of York and the King's 16th generation grand-niece.
 Mitochondrial DNA is passed directly down the female line.
-Similar techniques were used to identify the remains of Czar Nicholas II and other members of Russia's royal family, who were killed in 1918 during the Russian Revolution.
+Similar techniques were used to identify the remains of Czar Nicholas II and other members of the Russian royal family, who were killed in 1918 during the Russian Revolution.

 A formal announcement by Leicester University was made on the results of the tests on Monday, 4th February 2013, at which the project's lead archaeologist Richard Buckley stated "It is the academic conclusion of the University of Leicester that the individual exhumed at Grey Friars, Leicester, in August 2012, is indeed Richard III, the last Plantagenet King of England."
-DNA, genealogy, carbon dating and other scientific methods were used to confirm the identity of the former king beyond any doubt.
+DNA, genealogy, carbon dating and other scientific methods were used to confirm the identity of the former king beyond any doubt.Skull of Richard III

 News of a second anonymous relative was also revealed.
 Michael Ibsen, whose DNA matched exactly that of the king's remains, said he reacted with "stunned silence" when told the closely-guarded results on Sunday.
 Dr Turi King, who carried out the DNA analysis, stated "The type of DNA we extracted is extremely rare, shared by only a few per cent of the population.
 Taken together with the other evidence, it is a very strong and compelling case.”
 The bones had also undergone radiocarbon dating which indicated the date of death as sometime between 1485 and 1550.
-Buckley revealed that the position of the hands suggested that they might have been bound together.

 Archaeologists stated that the remains bore the marks of ten injuries inflicted shortly before death, 8 to the skull and 2 to the body.
 The contemporary chronicles state that he was urged to flee following the desertion of some of his followers and the collapse of his vanguard.
 Polydore Vergil, one of the early chroniclers of the battle, states that Richard replied that 'on that day he would make an end either of wars or of his life, such was the great boldness and great force of spirit in him’.
-Richard instead chose to lead a charge straight at Henry Tudor, killing several men and toppled Henry's standard, killing his standard-bearer William Brandon, and unhorsed the jousting champion Sir John Cheney, who stood in his way, thrusting him to the ground and forcing a path for himself through the press of steel.
+Richard instead chose to lead a charge straight at Henry Tudor, killing several men and toppled Henry's standard, killing his standard-bearer William Brandon, and unhorsed the jousting champion, Sir John Cheney, who stood in his way, thrusting him to the ground and forcing a path for himself through the press of steel.

 The tests revealed " He was killed by one of two fatal injuries to the skull, one possibly from a sword and one possibly from a halberd.
 The base of the skull had been sliced off by a blow, believed to be from a halberd, an axe blade mounted on a wooden pole, which was swung at Richard at very close range.
 The blade probably penetrated several centimetres into his brain and he would have been unconscious at once and dead almost as soon.
 There were other, non-fatal injuries to the cranium and the face that could have been caused by knives or daggers.